Washington bill would change how sheriffs are removed

 Spokane County Sheriff John Nowels and other critics argue the bill would take power away from voters by letting the commission remove sheriffs.

-“The people that I serve, the people who put me into office, don’t get their voice about whether I’m qualified or not qualified, and they certainly lose their voice about whether I am removed for office or not,” Spokane County Sheriff John Nowels said.
+“The people that I serve, the people who put me into office, don’t get their voice about whether I’m qualified or not qualified, and they certainly lose their voice about whether I am removed for office or not,” Nowels said.
 “There’s a process to remove a sheriff from office.”

 Nowels said the bill would be redundant and adds subjective measures for who qualifies under the law.